sblair12/CS332-Lab3-NEW/CardGame/CardGame/ReadMe.txt

 // Lab 3: Five Card Draw

-For this lab, I implemented a program to:
+For this lab, we implemented a program to:
-	- play a game called Five Card Draw
+	- play a game called Five Card Draw as instructed

 For method functions see comments in source files

+NOTE:	Selections require space separated items, without an extra space at the end, for input to be valid.
+		If too many or too few items are given, the program will ask for the selections to be input again.
+		This is the intended functionality.

 Error Codes:
 	0 - No runtime errors